glgerard/cloud-mdbn/doc/HOWTO.md

 where I assumed that `~/mykey.pem` is the private key file associated to the _mykey_ key pair.

+You can check the status of the initialization by looking at the file

+    tail -20 /var/log/cloud-init-output.log

+If everything worked as expected the data will now be uploaded on the S3 bucket you previously defined.

 When you have finished your experiments make sure to destroy the stack

     aws cloudformation delete-stack --stack-name mdbn